meilisearch/documentation/learn/advanced/known_limitations.md

 ## Maximum number of concurrent requests

-**Limitation:** Meilisearch can receive a maximum of 126 API requests at the same time.
+**Limitation:** Meilisearch can receive a maximum of 126 API requests at the exact same time.
 Requests exceeding this limit will cause Meilisearch to thrown an internal error.

 **Explanation:** This limit applies only to receiving requests, not to processing or adding them to the Tasks queue.
 It is set by [LMDB](/learn/advanced/storage.md#lmdb), Meilisearch's storage engine.